 Fill out the online form to kickstart the process.
 Once you’ve done that, you have the option of completing the application digitally or waiting for a callback from a loan officer.

-- Press Apply Now.
+- Select Apply Now.

-- Make any necessary Declarations.
+- Make any necessary declarations.

 - Upload supporting documents and Submit Your Application.

 What types of mortgages can I get through Flagstar?

 Flagstar offers the following specialty mortgage loans:

 - Multiple properties.
 Flagstar offers both fixed and adjustable-rate mortgages for borrowers who already have between seven and 10 financed properties.

 - High-balance loans.
 If the home you want to finance is in a high-cost area, this loan is available in amounts that exceed the $510,400 loan limit for most conforming loans.

 - Construction draw loan.
 With this loan, you can draw construction funds while only making interest payments, then refinance with one of Flagstar’s mortgage products when construction is complete.